allenai/longformer/README.md

 * Instructions: `scripts/cheatsheet.txt`

-### Compiling the CUDA kernel
+### CUDA kernel

+Our custom CUDA kernel is implemented in TVM.
+For now, the kernel only works on GPUs and Linux.
+We tested it code on Ubuntu, Python 3.7, CUDA10, PyTorch 1.2.0.
+If it doesn't work for your environment, please create a new issue.

-We already include the compiled binaries of the CUDA kernel, so most users won't need to compile it, but if you are intersted, check `scripts/cheatsheet.txt` for instructions.
+**Compiling the kernel**: We already include the compiled binaries of the CUDA kernel, so most users won't need to compile it, but if you are intersted, check `scripts/cheatsheet.txt` for instructions.

 ### Known issues